varghese-peter/EEG-Discrimination-study/README.md

 Step 2: Open MATLAB.
 Click on the "Set Path" under the Home tab.Click on add folder and select the EEGLAB and Letswave folders.
 Click save and then close.

 Step 3: Few additonal data import/analysis extensions are also required for EEGLAB.
 To get then open MATLAB and in the command window type "eeglab" and enter.
 The EEGLAB GUI will open.

 > In the GUI, go to File>Manage EEGLAB extensions>Data import extensions.
 Check "neuroscanio" from the list and click OK

 > In the GUI, go to File>Manage EEGLAB extensions>Data processing extensions.
 Check "ICLabel", "Viewprops" and "CleanLine" from the list and OK.

+This initial set up needs to be done only once.